 How did you feel as a female in STEM when you started your career, and what prejudices, if any, did you face?

-At the beginning of my career, I was really optimistic and enthusiastic, but I had some setbacks.
+Melissa: At the beginning of my career, I was really optimistic and enthusiastic, but I had some setbacks.
 I was overly cautious not to step on toes, and I struggled with anxiety and imposter syndrome.
 I tended to feel like I didn’t belong, and as a result, I worked that much harder than my male peers to compensate for that feeling.
 That mindset has helped me grow my career and learn a significant amount in less time, but it has also caused me to burn out.
 Also, imposter syndrome can become negatively self-fulfilling.
 If you don’t believe in yourself, it is harder for coworkers or managers to believe in you.
 I’m still working on overcoming those challenges, but I can see the improvements that seem to come with experience, positive reinforcement, successful work, and supportive people.

 Jenny: I don’t recall having any thoughts when I first started my career about situations being any different for me just because I was a female in IT.
 I was surrounded by mostly men, but there were some really inspiring women around me too.
 I only began to feel a bit of a prejudice later in my career, specifically when I was making transitions into lead engineering positions which were nearly 100% filled by men at my organization.
 It was tough for me to take.
 It made me doubt myself a bit and change my perspective on how far I could go in my career.
 Fortunately, I moved on from that organization and have worked at some pretty amazing companies since then, which have been incredibly supportive of my desire to lead within the healthcare IT space.